thoughtbot/ruby-science/book/code_smells/long_parameter_list.md

 ### Example

-Look at this mailer for an example of Long Parameter List.
+Look at this mailer for an example of long parameter list.

 ` app/mailers/mailer.rb@44f85d8

 ### Solutions

-* [Introduce Parameter Object](#introduce-parameter-object) and pass it in as an object of naturally grouped attributes.
+* [Introduce parameter object](#introduce-parameter-object) and pass it in as an object of naturally grouped attributes.

-* [Extract Class](#extract-class) if the method is complex due to the number of collaborators.
+* [Extract class](#extract-class) if the method is complex due to the number of collaborators.

 ### Anti-Solution